 Maneuvering four tools simultaneously can be tiring and confusing.
 Because of this, the system is able to predict some of the surgeon's basic actions and guide his movements accordingly.

-If a knot is tied in a suture, for example, the endoscope can automatically move to a position that offers the best view, while the clamp can be moved out of the surgery area.
+If a knot is tied in a suture, for example, the endoscope can automatically move to a position that offers the best view, while the clamp can be moved out of the intervention area.

-The future is an operating room… a ballroom
+The future is an operating room... dancing